fbpx

 What Should You Expect When Taking Accutane?

 Oral isotretinoin treatment is highly effective against acne and a myriad of other skin problems.
-But many find the experience uncomfortable or too restrictive.
-Here, we rounded up the things that you can expect when taking this medication.
+However, many find the experience uncomfortable or too restrictive.
+Here is a list of the things you can expect when taking this medication.

 Isotretinoin continues to work for up to 2 months after your last intake.
-So your physician may stop your prescription without waiting for your skin to clear up totally.
-This helps you avoid unwanted side effects.
+At our clinic, we may stop the prescription without waiting for the patient’s skin to clear up totally to ensure they avoid unwanted side effects.

 Potential Side Effects